rancherlabs/support-tools/extended-rancher-2-cleanup/README.md

 ## Extended Rancher 2 Cleanup

-This script is designed to clean a node provisioned by Rancher/RKE, and re-use the node again.
+This script is designed to clean a node provisioned with the RKE distribution using Rancher or the RKE CLI.
+The node will be cleaned of all state to ensure it is consistent to reuse in a cluster or other use case.

+> Please note, this script will delete all containers, volumes, network interfaces, and directories that relate to Rancher and Kubernetes.
+It can also optionally flush all iptables rules and delete container images.
+It is important to perform pre-checks, and backup the node as needed before proceeding with any steps below.

-**Note** for k3s nodes, use the [/usr/local/bin/k3s-killall.sh](https://rancher.com/docs/k3s/latest/en/upgrades/killall/) created during installation.
+> **Note** for [RKE2](https://docs.rke2.io/install/linux_uninstall/) and [K3s](https://rancher.com/docs/k3s/latest/en/installation/uninstall/) nodes, use the uninstall.sh script created during installation.

 ### Running the script

 ```bash
 curl -LO https://github.com/rancherlabs/support-tools/raw/master/extended-rancher-2-cleanup/extended-cleanup-rancher2.sh

 bash extended-cleanup-rancher2.sh
 ```